-Wichita Falls has a general population of 104,197 and an overall student population of 6,575.
-Approximately 6,341 of Wichita Falls's students are enrolled in schools that offer respiratory therapy programs.
+Twin Falls has a total population of 34,469 and a student population of 8,169.
+Of these students, 8,133 are enrolled in schools that offer respiratory therapy programs.

-In addition to tuition costs, plan on spending an average of $1,200 for respiratory therapy related books and supplies each year.
-And if you live on campus, you will face an additional expense of $4,426 per year, on average, for room and board.
-If you live at home, you can cut this cost down to approximately $0.
+In addition to tuition costs, plan on spending an average of $1,100 for respiratory therapy related books and supplies each year.
+And if you live on campus at one of the Twin Falls-based respiratory therapy schools, you will have an added expense of $4,780 per year, on average, for room and board.
+Students who live at home can cut this cost down to approximately $8,948.

-After graduating with your credentials in respiratory therapy, if you decide to work as a respiratory therapist in Wichita Falls, your job prospects are good.
-By the year 2018, the number of respiratory therapists is expected to increase by 33% in Wichita Falls.
-This anticipated change is faster than the projected nationwide trend for respiratory therapists.
+After graduating with your credentials in respiratory therapy, if you decide to work as a respiratory therapist in Twin Falls, your job prospects are good.
+In 2010, of the 410 respiratory therapists in Idaho, 30 were working in the greater Twin Falls area.
+The government projects that the number of respiratory therapists in Twin Falls will increase by 24% by the year 2018.
+This projected change is faster than the projected nationwide trend for respiratory therapists.

 The average salary you can expect to earn as a respiratory therapist in Twin Falls is $58,960 per year.
 This is higher than the state-wide average salary for respiratory therapists.